hagrin/code-snippets-notes/sysadmin/linux/godaddy-vps.md

 At this point a basic HTML page will work, but PHP pages will throw an HTTP 500 error.
 This could be caused by a few issues; however, it is most likely caused by the fact the file permissions are wrong on your test file so you must sudo chmod your web files.

+### Let's Encrypt

+You're going to want to setup SSL certs for your sites and GoDaddy actually makes this incredibly difficult if you try searching for this on Google.

+- sudo apt install certbot python3-certbot-apache -y
+- sudo certbot --apache -d yoursite.com -d www.yoursite.com

+After you successfully get an SSL cert from Let's Encrypt, you can verify where Let's Encrypt puts its own .conf file by running sudo apachectl -S to confirm all the .conf paths.

 ### FTP Server

 While not advised to setup an FTP server, if you have to -